ashler2/idle-game/README.md

 ## Idle Game

-An idle game using react
+An idle game using react utilising local storage for storage session.